 Short-lived connections have two major hitches: the time taken to establish a new connection is significant, and performance of the underlying TCP connection gets better only when this connection has been in use for some time (warm connection).
 To ease these problems, the concept of a persistent connection has been designed, even prior to HTTP/1.1.
 Alternatively this may be called a keep-alive connection.

-A persistent connection is a one which remains open for a period, and can be reused for several requests, saving the the need for a new TCP handshake, and utilizing TCP's performance enhancing capabilities.
+A persistent connection is one which remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake, and utilizing TCP's performance enhancing capabilities.
 This connection will not stay open forever: idle connections are closed after some time (a server may use the

 Keep-Alive header to specify a minimum time the connection should be kept open).

 Persistent connections also have drawbacks; even when idling they consume server resources, and under heavy load, DoS attacks can be conducted.
 In such cases, using non-persistent connections, which are closed as soon as they are idle, can provide better performance.